Porges/ways-to-play/src/games/ship-captain-crew/ship-captain-crew.md

 Sometimes it is called <span class="aka">Ship, Captain, Mate, and Crew</span> — where the Mate is the {%dice 4%}, and the remaining two dice are the Crew.
 Other recorded names are <span class="aka">Mariner</span>, <span class="aka">Battleship</span>, or <span class="aka">Destroyers</span>.[@ScarneOnDice p.
 364] All of these names, for whatever reason, are nautical!

 The oldest record I have found of the game is from 1937, where it is mentioned as being played in Mexico.[@MexicoAroundMe p.
-25] It seems to have been popular on the West Coast of the USA in the 1970s.{%fn%}See @GamesTheyPlayInSanFrancisco [p.
+25] It seems to have been popular on the West Coast of the USA in the 1970s.[^fn0]

+[^fn0]: See @GamesTheyPlayInSanFrancisco [p.
 58], and @TheGreatGreen [p.
-121] says it is a “dice game played in West Coast bars”.{%endfn%}
+121] says it is a “dice game played in West Coast bars”.

 ## Play